 Our minds may think the situation is worse than it is.
 We may become agitated, which then affects many other things.
 From that small disturbance our minds can create all sorts of problems.
 Initially, we’re just uncomfortable with something, then that leads to seeing things negatively—then other things can begin to feel harmful.
 Once we take care of the mind with meditation it is protected; therefore our speech and actions are also protected, preventing us from saying or doing things we may regret.
 Avoiding aggravating problems that already exist is a great help to oneself and others, but that’s the opposite of what we usually do.
 Even if we’re meditating by ourselves, we’re actually taking care of our minds.
 In that way we’re in a much better position to help ourselves and others.

 We can motivate ourselves to practice by remembering that dissatisfaction and particularly negative emotions are contagious.
 By their nature they tend to harm others.
 As the saying goes, misery loves company.
 It is even more important to remind ourselves that good intentions and feelings are also contagious in the same way.
 Benefiting others starts with taking care of our minds and experiencing genuine well-being.
 Just think of others.
 Even a small gesture of kindness has a ripple effect.
-If you smile at somebody, they will smile back at you.
+If you smile at somebody, they become touched and may smile back at you.